Toba-dean/calculator/README.md

 # Summary

-a simple scientific calculator in html css and vanilla javascript.
+A simple scientific calculator in html css and vanilla javascript.